2023 Three Minute Thesis (3MT®) Competition Rules

 What is 3MT®, Why is it Beneficial, How is it Judged, and How to Prepare

 Three Minute Thesis Competition Submission Requirements and Selection Process

 1. All authors wishing to participate in the competition are required to follow the regular electronic paper submission process for their respective conference (IMS, RFIC, or ARFTG).
 Papers must be identified as 3MT® Competition submissions during the electronic submission process.
 Only one 3MT® presentation per accepted paper will be allowed.

 2. To be considered, the author must be a Student or Young Professional (YP); YPs are defined by IEEE as post-student members who are within 15 years of receiving their first professional degree.

-5. 3MT® contestants will receive email notifications by March 2021.
-Confirmation of receipt must be sent via email by within a week of notification.
+5. 3MT® contestants will receive email notifications by March 2023.
+Confirmation of receipt must be sent via email within one week of notification.
 The confirmation email should address all items requested in the email notification.

-7. The pre-recorded 3MT® presentation videos will be streamed and ranked by panel of non-specialist judges on how engaging, accessible, and compelling the contestants made their presentation.
-The top winners, together with an Audience Choice winner, will be announced and awards will be presented during Microwave Week 2021.
+7. The 3MT® presentations will be ranked by panel of non-specialist judges on how engaging, accessible, and compelling the contestants made their presentation.
+The top winners, together with an Audience Choice winner, will be announced and awards will be presented during the conference.
 It is planned to award cash prizes to the top three ranked contestants and to the Audience Choice winner.